angelmtzr/angelmtzr/README.md

 - 👨‍💻 IT Business Applications Developer at Continental AG.
 - 🐍 My favorite programming language is Python.
-- 💬 I speak Spanish, English, and a little bit of French.
+- 💬 I speak Spanish, English, French, and a little German.
 - 🎻 Fun fact: I have played the violin since I was 7.

 ## 🛠 Tools